 - Specialization led to quality production of goods and thus promoted economic development.
 For eg: Many handicraft items of India gained international recognition due to this.

-Dysfunctions of caste system
+Dysfunctions of the caste system

-- The caste system is a check on economic and intellectual advancement and a great stumbling block in the way of social reforms, because it keeps economic and intellectual opportunities confined to a certain section of the population only.
+- The caste system is a check on economic and intellectual advancement and a great stumbling block in the way of social reforms because it keeps economic and intellectual opportunities confined to a certain section of the population only.

 - It has inflicted untold hardships on women through its insistence on practices like child-marriage, prohibition of widow-remarriage, seclusion of women etc.

-- It opposes real democracy by giving political monopoly to Kshatriyas in the past and acting as vote bank in the present political scenario.
+- It opposes real democracy by giving a political monopoly to Kshatriyas in the past and acting as a vote bank in the present political scenario.
 There are political parties which solely represent a caste. eg: BSP was formed by Kanshi Ram mainly to represent SC, ST and OBC.

 - It has stood in the way of national and collective consciousness and proved to be a disintegrating rather than an integrating factor.
 Caste conflicts are widely prevalent in politics, reservation in jobs and education, inter-caste marriages etc. eg: Demand for Jat reservation, agitation by Patidar community.